woodcockgrp/evotypes_p1/README.md

 ## Installation

-No istallation is required.
+No installation is required.
 Code consists of Matlab (Feature extraction) and R (Ordering) scripts that can be run from the command line in the respective pacakges.

 ## Usage